-PECENED: The excavation and removal of peat and spoil, during the construction phase of the Proposed Project is likely to result in some disturbance of flora and fauna in and adjacent to the Proposed Project footprint thereby, potentially causing a long term, slight, negative effect on biodiversity.
-These potential impacts have been assessed in Chapter 6 of this EIAR and excavated spoil will be contained on site in the peat and spoil repository areas or used for landscaping.
+The excavation and removal of peat and spoil, during the construction phase of the Proposed Project is likely to result in some disturbance of flora and fauna in and adjacent to the Proposed Project footprint thereby, potentially causing a long term, slight, negative effect on biodiversity.
+These potential impacts have been assessed in Chapter 6 of this EIAR and excavated spoil will be contained on site in the borrow pit or used for side-casting and landscaping.

-It is also proposed to plant and manage approximately 3,350m of hedgerow within the Proposed Wind Farm site.
-The measures listed above will have a slight long term positive effect on mammals, birds, bats, and invertebrates as these measures will both create and increase suitable habitat for foraging, commuting, and nesting for a wide range of fauna including those listed above.
-In addition, it is proposed to convert/manage land for enhancement purposes for pine marten, red squirrel and marsh fritillary.
-Please see Chapter 6 Biodiversity and the associated Biodiversity Management and Enhancement Plan (Appendix 6-4), for details.
+It is also proposed to plant and manage approximately 2,673m of native broadleaved treelines, hedgerows and shrubs within the Proposed Wind Farm site.
+It is also proposed manage the felled woodland for heathland/peatland regeneration.
+The measures listed above will have a slight long term positive effect and benefit to a number of species including bats, small mammals and pollinator species as these measures will both create and increase suitable habitat for foraging, commuting, and nesting for a wide range of fauna including those listed above.
+The replanting of hedgerow and biodiversity enhancement measures will assist in preventing the erosion of soil and bare ground.